ChausseBenjamin/rafta/README.md

 I mainly want these things in a task management solution:

 - Accessible where I already am (come to me not the other way around)
+    - notify rather than require me to open an app
     - neovim plugin
     - good mobile app
 - Timing that just works